Kingdom of Kongo: Military structure

 Congo bowmen.
 The bulk of Kongo's infantry forces, consisted of archers equipped and dressed in a similar fashion to these encountered by the David Livingstone expedition.

 The kingdom's army consisted of a mass levy of archers, drawn from the general male population, and a smaller corps of heavy infantry, who fought with swords and carried shields for protection.
 Portuguese documents typically referred to heavy infantry, considered nobles, as fidalgos in documents.
 The bearing of a shield was also important, as Portuguese documents usually called the heavy infantry as adargueiros (shield bearers).
-The shields of the heavy infantry extended from the knees unto the neck of the soldier; this force lacked armor.
+The shields of the heavy infantry extended from the knees unto the neck of the soldier; this force lacked armour.
 Most shield bearers bore a "scimitar-shaped longsword" as described by military historian Wayne Lee.
 Shield bearers were limited by number and approximately 1000 were deployed in most Kongo armies.
 Some archers, especially those in eastern Kongo, used poison arrows.
 There is weak evidence to suggest revenue assignments paid and supported them.
 A large number, perhaps as many as 20,000, stayed in the capital.
 Smaller contingents lived in the major provinces under the command of provincial rulers.
 Kongo imported European arms such as swords into the military.
 In 1583, soldiers of the Mbamba province were armed with longswords similar to that of the Slavonians.
 Portuguese emissary Duarte Lopez believed this sword "could cut a slave in two."

 After 1600, civil war became far more common than inter-state warfare.
 The government instituted a draft for the entire population during wartime, with a limited number actually serving.
 Many who did not carry arms instead carried baggage and supplies.
 Thousands of women supported armies on the move.
 Administrators expected soldiers to have two weeks' worth of food upon reporting for campaign duty.
 Logistical difficulties probably limited both the size of armies and their capacity to operate for extended periods.
 Some Portuguese sources suggested that the king of Kongo fielded armies as large as 70,000 soldiers for a 1665 Battle of Mbwila; it is unlikely that armies larger than 20–30,000 troops could be raised for military campaigns.